 The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines in the selection of its interns.
 Internships are open to all U.S. residents and qualified international students with valid F-1 or J-1 visas.

 To apply, send your resume, a cover letter describing how you could contribute to our team and what you are looking to gain from the internship, and a 3-5 page writing sample.
 Clearly state what dates and times you are available to work.

-All materials should be submitted together by the due date to Sandy Pho at email@example.com.
+All materials should be submitted together by the due date to Ms. Hua Liu at firstname.lastname@example.org.
 For more information about the Kissinger Institute and the Woodrow Wilson Center, visit our website.